|

 Mr. Redenbacher was a genius and built an amazing Company through hard work, dedication, continual improvement and a passion for his popcorn.
 He was growing his own by the age of 12.
-I am sure Mr. Redenbacher was a very honorable man during his lifetime.
+We are sure Mr. Redenbacher was a very honorable man during his lifetime.
 If he was still alive there would be no need for this site.
 He understood customer service.

-My beef is with ConAgra Foods who unfortunately bought the Orville Redenbacher Company in 1983.
+Our beef is with ConAgra Foods who unfortunately bought the Orville Redenbacher Company in 1983.
 As usual the corporate giant has lost touch with the very consumers that put the company on the map in the first place.
-All of this could have all been avoided if they had just replaced my microwave.
+All of this could have all been avoided if they had just replaced our microwave.
 It would have cost a mere $115 dollars.
-Now this is being released to the media and I am sure that I am not the only person who has had this experience.
+Now this is being released to the media and we know we are not the only ones who have had this experience.
 Please post a blog about your experience.

-Below you will see letter I received from the Claims Management Company along with the "General Release" I have been asked to sign.
-If you have had a similar experience or if the reading of this just inspires you as one man stands up against the Ivory Towers, drop me a line at info@orvilleredenbachersux.com or Please Post a blog.
+Below you will see letter we received from the Claims Management Company along with the "General Release" we were asked to sign.
+If you have had a similar experience or if the reading of this just inspires you as we stand up against the Ivory Towers, drop us a line at info@orvilleredenbachersux.com or Please Post a blog.
 Thank you for your encouragement and support.
-I will forward all emails to ConAgra Foods.
+We will forward all emails to ConAgra Foods.

 Media & Press Releases